mepps-md/tor/docs/source/belowthresholdprocurements.rst

               Do not accept a bid higher than the estimated value of the contract!

-Date and time of the auction is determined by the CDB automatically, once the clarification period is completed.
+Date and time of the auction are determined by the CDB automatically, once the clarification period is over.
 Platforms have to inform their users about the upcoming auction beginning date.
 If no participant is  registered after the end of the clarification period, the system automatically changes the procurement status to ‘unsuccessful’.
-If only one participant submitted the offer, the System then automatically registers the participant as a candidate, and procurement procedure then moves to ‘active: qualification’ status.
+If only one participant submitted the offer, the System then automatically registers the participant as a candidate, and procurement procedure then moves to ‘active:qualification’ status.

 If more than one participant is registered, the System activates the single ‘Auction’ module.
 Those participants who registered their offer for this particular procurement can participate in the auction.
 All the other users, including the procuring entity of this procurement process, can observe how the auction develops via a public link that is published on platforms and the official website.

-Once the Auction module begins, the Platforms are granted access to the auction Internet page for participant authorization and access provision to the auction.
+Once the Auction begins, the Platforms are granted access to the auction Internet page for participant authorization and access provision to the auction.
 By clicking on the link, the Participant agrees to its conditions, after which he receives access to the auction.
 The following is on the auction page:

 * Auction number
 * Procurement objects